Art at 801

 Art and artisans change every four months to display new talent and media.
 Gallery openings offer residents and the association a chance to open their doors to friends, family and others who want to support our local art community.

-801 Washington Lofts Art at 801 Gallery present
+801 Washington Lofts Art at 801 Gallery presents

 Sara Belleau will exhibit a series of vintage - looking images that illustrate "The Consequences", a novella length story set in Minnesota in the late 1800's.
 Belleau uses painted backgrounds, constructed sets and digital manipulation to create photographs that augment the works of fiction she writes.